|

 Another major factor that induced public sympathy was the knowledge that those

-made execution seem a very harsh punishment by comparison.
+which made execution seem a very harsh punishment by comparison.
 If

 "lifers" were known to serve 30 or 40 years it would, perhaps, have

-seemed much more proportional.
+seemed much more proportionate.

 This was a time when there was a substantial majority in favour of capital